People of Glastonbury

 Wider issues including Data Centres, Solar Farms, Digital ID, Net Zero

-Come to our first Public Meeting
+Come to our next Public Meeting

 World Heritage for Glastonbury?